akakie/OLLI-search/README.md

 >Search results gathered from these search engines are not always relevant to the keywords entered, since these engines are not intuitive and cannot infer dynamically what it is you might be searching for (although results are getting better all the time).

 The simplest form of searching is to type a plain language question in the search bar of your browser and press return.
+An alternative is to go to a website such as Google which offers a web interface to the Google Search Engine.
+Note that Google is but one such web interface to proprietary search engines.

+Some browsers allow you to specify which search engine you want to use for any default searches.
+This makes it easy to use a favorite search engine without going through a web page to use it.
+Both Google and Firefox browser offer this option.
+Other browsers may offer the same kind of choices.
+I haven't tried all the browsers, of course.
+There are far too many.

+## Add Filters to your searches

-An alternative is to go to a website such as Google,  Searching has been adding Artificial Intelligence  (AI) or Machine Intelligence (MI) to the software involved in the process.
-This is often sufficient but may produce a lot of responses to the query.
+Search Engines have been adding Artificial Intelligence  (AI) or Machine Intelligence (MI) to the software involved in the process.
+A simple query is often sufficient, but may produce a lot of responses to the query.
 Fortunately, it is possible to add refinements to reduce the responses.
 This practice is commonly known as "filtering" and is dependent on which search tool you are using.
 Filtering with Google will be different from filtering with Firefox or with DuckDuckGo.

-	To see a list of filters for Google searches, see https://goo.gl/6aP09x.
+To see a list of filters for Google searches, go to https://goo.gl/6aP09x.

-## Day 3
+# Day 3 Subject Directories #

-	1. Search engines
-		a.
-Google is probably the best known search engine.
-The expression "Google it" has entered the language
-		b.
-DuckDuckGo
-		c.
-Bing
-		c.
-Wikipedia (from within site)
-		d.
-Many others
-##Day 4
-	1. Local data bases of interest
-		d.
-Public library
-	2. Search with other targets
-		a.
-Using Google Advanced Search
-		b.
-Using Google Scholar
+## Use Subject directories to narrow your search ##

+There are many directories covering limited, specialized searches.
+For example, you may find directories which index sites that focus on books, or free books, directories about gardening, or ... well, pretty much any topic or subject in which you are interested.

+# Day 4 The Deep (or Dark) Web #

+The deep web, sometimes called the dark web may provide access to local databases which are not interesting or even accessible to the general public and, therefore, are not indexed by major search engines.
+These might include access to local libraries, databases containing property ownership in your area, a listing of sex offenders or other criminals, and on and on.
+The OLLI database of classes which you used to download the Notes File for this course is a part of the deep web.

-	3. Evaluations
+## Evaluations
-## Day 5 (optional if needed)
-	1. Questions and maybe even answers

-	1. Search engines, web sites, browsers
-	2. Define Boolean searching
-	3. Discuss browser effects
-	4. Browser boolean limitations
+As usual in OLLI classes, we ask that you fill out an evaluation of this course and the instructor.
+I use these to adapt future courses that I may teach and to build on the experiences of my students and myself.
+I pay attention, including suggestions for future courses.
+Anonymous evaluations are fine, but, if you want, you are welcome to include contact information and I will contact you about the course and your opinions.